 - Now it’s time to tune in regularly, as interest builds, see how many people are ‘watching’.
 You will receive regular updates on how your property sale is going from your Proppy agent.
 They will keep you updated all the way through the sale.

-Always air the house a few hours before people arrive, to remove any cooking or pet odours.
+Always air the house a few hours before your open home, to remove any cooking or pet odours.
 If you must use an air freshener do so, but never overdo it as people are often suspicious of artificial scents or can even be allergic to them.
 On the other hand, the smell of cut flowers or fresh coffee are positive aromas that can positively influence a prospective buyer’s impression of your home.

 Music – playing light classical or jazz in the background can also be another subtle, yet positive influence.